 These editions have textual and production notes.

 The play date is the Saturday before 1st week in Trinity term: 23rd April.
 Last time, God began Creation at noon, and we ran through till around 5pm, outdoors (though we can provide indoor space for those who might need it), moving around the various quads and spaces of the college and the former church of St Peter in the East, now the college library (map of college here).

 If you’d like to take on a play, please contact:

 Last year we had around 100 performers and 300 audience — even on a day which threatened (though never produced) rain… and the sun came out for the Resurrection.
 The college bar will be open for tea, coffee and buns.
-Please join in, and make this year even more memorable than the last.
+Please join in, and make tthe post-pandemic performance even more memorable than the pre-pandemic one!